 About the institution

-California State University, Chico, popularly known as “Chico State”, was established in 1887 and is the second oldest University in the 23-campus California State University system.
-The campus hosts an enrollment of 16,000 students, including 600 international students representing more than 45 countries.
+California State University, Chico, popularly known as “Chico State”, was established in 1887 and is the second-oldest campus in the 23-member California State University system.
+The campus has approximately 17,019 students, including 300 international students representing more than 56 countries.
+Our graduates have a competitive advantage due to the practical, hands-on real-world classroom experiences and internship opportunities outside of the classroom.

-In U. S. News and World Report’s annual “America’s Best Colleges,” CSU, Chico regularly ranks high among master’s-level public universities in the western United States.
+In U. S. News and World Report’s annual “America’s Best Colleges,” CSU, Chico ranks in the top 10 of the top public regional universities in the western United States (1998-2020).
 CSU, Chico maintains high academic standards and has one of the highest graduation rates in the California State University system.
+Our academic excellence is demonstrated by our top accreditations, including AACSB and ABET, rankings (top 7% best value in US – Money Magazine and 3rd best value college of engineering in the US – bestvalueschools.com), and the many programs with 100% job success, such as Business Information Systems, Concrete Industry Management, Sustainable Manufacturing, and Accounting, among others.

 ESL program and/or support services

 ALCI Chico administers language courses and special programs throughout the year.
-Through the conditional admissions-TOEFL waiver and Open University programs, qualified students have the opportunity to access University degree programs and courses.
+Through the conditional admissions-TOEFL waiver and Bridge Program, qualified students have the opportunity to access University degree programs and courses.

-ALCI Chico students also have access to University facilities and services including the ESL (English as a Second Language) Resource Center on campus, the University learning centers, study labs, conversation partners, and language tutors.
+ALCI Chico students also have access to University facilities and services including the ESL (English as a Second Language) Support Services conversation hour, the University learning centers, study labs, conversation partners, language tutors, and university recreation facilities (fee may apply).

 There are several quality housing options for international students.
 Housing in Chico is generally less expensive than in metropolitan areas of California.
 It is relatively easy to find housing on or near campus.
 Housing prices vary, but you can expect to spend from $300 to $900 per month for rent.
 Housing options include on-campus and off-campus residence halls (dormitories), off-campus apartments, and a homestay program, that provides an opportunity to live with a Chico family.